New year brings new laws to Georgia

-ATLANTA - Legislation the General Assembly passed this year covering a wide range of subjects from health care to law enforcement to Georgia’s foster care system will take effect with the new year.
+ATLANTA — Legislation the General Assembly passed this year covering a wide range of subjects from health care to law enforcement to Georgia’s foster care system are taking effect with the new year.

 Here is a summary of key bills that will take effect Jan.
 1: